youness-elbrag/Skull-Striping/README.md

         the Options to plot the corrected with oring img type_plot{option 1 = Anat ,option 2 = epi ,option= img }

+        ```python
         python virtaulizer.py --corrected_samples --type_plot option
+        ```
     for rendering the images in 3D or 2d slices you will need to run

+            ```python
-            python virtaulizer.py --v2Drender && echo "this will render images in 2D "
+                python virtaulizer.py --v2Drender && echo
+                this will render images in 2D "
+            ```
+            ```python

-            python virtualizer.py --v3Drender && echo  "this commaned may takes will depmed on the GPU perfomence you have "
+            python virtualizer.py --v3Drender && echo
+             "this commaned may takes will depends on the GPU perfomence you have "
              ```